 Radon test results

 You should complete two tests before deciding to install a radon mitigation system, except when a professional uses a continuous radon monitor.
-Start with a short-term test.
+Start with an initial, short-term test.

 Initial short-term test